jgm/gitit/README.markdown

 =======

-Plugins are small Haskell programs that transform a wiki page after it has been converted from Markdown or RST.
+Plugins are small Haskell programs that transform a wiki page after it has been converted from Markdown or another source format.
 See the example plugins in the `plugins` directory.
 To enable a plugin, include the path to the plugin (or its module name) in the `plugins` field of the configuration file.
 (If the plugin name starts with `Network.Gitit.Plugin.`, gitit will assume that the plugin is an installed module and will not look for a source file.)